 Thank you to Dr. Julie Masters for your excellent op-ed bringing awareness to the need for more gerontologists!

 Congratulations to PhD student Ken Hites for being featured in New Horizons!

 Watch this video to learn why Lauren chose to study gerontology and about her experiences as a student!!

-In the Department of Gerontology at the University of Nebraska Omaha (UNO), students and faculty use a multidisciplinary approach to discover the many issues and opportunities facing our world’s rapidly increasing aging population, including independence, health changes and end-of-life planning.
+Since 1972, the Department of Gerontology at the University of Nebraska Omaha (UNO) has been educating students about aging.
+Students and faculty use a multidisciplinary approach to discover the many issues and opportunities facing our world’s rapidly increasing aging population, including independence, health changes, and end-of-life planning.

 The department conducts relevant research in conjunction with local and federal agencies that serve the public and its changing needs.
 Research areas include end-of-life planning, aging prisoners, resiliency and public policy.

 Practicums allow our students a chance to gain real-life experience working with aging adults and their families.
 Several of our courses offer service-learning opportunities that extend the study of gerontology beyond the classroom.

 Housed in the College of Public Affairs and Community Service (CPACS) building on the UNO campus and in 310 Nebraska Hall on the University of Nebraska-Lincoln (UNL) campus, the Department of Gerontology is a proven, valuable campus resource and the primary provider of gerontology education in the university system.